TomasHubelbauer/js-protobuf/README.md

 The ProtoBuf wire format is documented at: https://developers.google.com/protocol-buffers/docs/encoding

+To run it locally, run it using `npx serve .` as it uses `fetch` to get the PBF file which doesn't work off the `file://` protocol in Chrome (does in Firefox).

 ---

 - Recognize strings whose embedded content is just the same string